Liam76900/monte-carlo-simulation/README.md

 ## Introduction

-A python-based Monte Carlo framwork that uses AAPL's historical stock price data then prices a European call option, validates every component against known closed-form theory, and estimates risk (VaR/Expected Shortfall) two autonomous paths-from simulation and from historical returns-to cross check the model against reality.
+A python-based Monte Carlo framwork that uses AAPL's historical stock price data then prices a European call option, validates the data, and estimates risk with VaR/Expected Shortfall using the simulation and historical returns.

 ## Overview

-This project answers three principal and interlinked ideas about a stock (using 2020-2024 AAPL stock data):

-1. How might this stock's price shift in the future?-simulated using Geometric Brownian Motion (GBM), adjusted on real historical.
-2. What is a European call option on this stock worth today?-priced via Monte Carlo simulation, and cross-checked against the exact closed-form Black Scholes formula.
-3. How much could an investor in this stock lose?-estimated via Value at Risk (VaR) and Expected Shortfall (ES), computed from the simulation and also from real historical returns and the comparison plotted.

-All results are validated against an independent theoretical or historical benchmark, therefore, being a simulation with built-in proof
+Uses AAPL(2020-2024) data and uses Geometric Brownian Motion to simulate how the stock moves.
+Then uses the Monte Carlo simulation to estimate the price of an European call on AAPL today and is checked against the exact Black-Scholes formula to confirm whether it is correct.
+It also returns VaR and Expected Shortfall to check how much an investor could lose.
+I have also added a GARCH(1,1) model that helps to include time-varying volatility using real historical returns and compares this to the use of constant volatility to see how results differ.

 ## Explanation of the Whole Project

-This is logical chain of steps that I took to formulate this whole project:

-1. The issue: Nobody can predict a stock's exact future price A stock's future price is random and heavily influenced by many things, however, we can model how it tends to behave-using its average growth rate (drift) and how much it wobbles around that average (volatility).
-The standard model for this is the Geometric Borwnian Motion (GBM): dS_t = μ S_t dt + σ S_t dW_t
+### GBM (Geometric Brownian Motion)

+The stock's future price is random so we use the Geometric Brownian Model, which uses the average rate of growth (drift) and its volatility.
+GBM:

+dS_t = μ S_t dt + σ S_t dW_t

-In words: the change in price depends on an expected growth component (drift) plus a random shock component (volatility × randomness).
+This means that the model of the change in price depends on drift and a random shock component multiplied by volatility.

-2. Estimating the model's inputs from real data- parameters.py Instead of guessing the drift and volatility, we estimate them from AAPL's actual historical prices:
+### The Parameters (parameters.py)

+I estimated the drift and volatility from historical AAPL prices.

 ```python
 def parameter_estimator(prices):
     returns = np.log(prices/prices.shift(1)).dropna()